COVID-19 Support Toolkit

 FIRE DEPARTMENT (250) 242-3939 – closed to the public, phone calls will be answered during regular business hours.

 COMMUNITY CENTRE (250) 242-4246 – closed to the public, phone calls will be answered during regular business hours.
 Appointments available if you require belongings that are in storage.
-(The Community Centre includes the library, daycare, teen centre, arena, curling rink and pool.)
+Rock Pit Gym is open by appointment only (Monday-Friday 7am-8pm).
+The library is open Tuesday – Thursday 11AM-3PM using the entrance by the Roman Walkway as entry to the Community Centre is not available.
+This also means no washroom access.
+Physical Distancing will be in effect

 Deliveries for Self-Isolation or High-Risk Households